Extremizer Stability of Higher-order Hardy-Rellich inequalities for Baouendi--Grushin vector fields: Interplay of Critical and Subcritical Hardy inequalities

 Then, using polar coordinate decomposition and a change of variable \eqref{w-r}, we have

 where we used $-(Q-\beta-1)+(\alpha +1)(Q'-1)=(Q'-b)\alpha$.
 Similarly, for the other term, we deduce

 Therefore, by combining both terms, we get the desired result. \end{proof}

-In the remainder of this section, our aim is to improve \eqref{lim-tw-wg-hardy-eq-intro} by adding positive remainder terms.
+In the remainder of this section, we aim to improve \eqref{lim-tw-wg-hardy-eq-intro} by adding positive remainder terms.
 This improvement arises from a delicate application of Theorem~\ref{w-r-t} together with the weighted CKN inequalities on the Grushin space established by Song and Li \cite{song}.

 In special parameters, CKN inequalities \cite[Theorem~1.5]{song} reads as follows: Let $G''=\re^{q+1}$ with $q\geq 1$, with $Q''=q+2$.
 Suppose $a\in (0,1)$, $p\gamma<p-Q''$, and $2\leq p\leq Q''$.
 Then there exist a positive constant $C_{CKN}=C_{CKN}(Q'',p,\gamma,a)$ such that for all $v\in C_0^\infty(\rko\setminus\{o''\})$ there holds